 Ingleburn Characteristics Ingleburn is located within the Campbelltown LGA, approximately 34 kilometres south west from Sydney's CBD.
 Campbelltown LGA in the metropolitan planning framework comes under the Western City District.
 The south east of Ingleburn station is defined by a thriving retail, community and commercial area including a number of supermarkets and some older mixed use dwellings.
 Land to the north-west is predominantly light industrial.
 Outside the main commercial area, the majority of land to the east of station is low density residential, again with a considerable proportion of social housing.
 Ingleburn station is between Macquarie Fields and Minto stations on the Cumberland, Airport, Inner West and South lines.
-Predominant housing type Medium and low density residential with a commercial centre immediately adjacent to the station to the east.
+Predominant housing Medium and low density residential with a con nmercial centre immediately adjacent to the station type to the east.
 General industrial to the west.
-Lots size The lots in this area are generally between 300 m2 and 600 m2.
-Minimum lot size in CLEP 2015 in the residential area is generally 500m2.
-Smaller pockets at the edge of the commercial centre and to the south of the station have a minimum lot size of 180 m2.
-The industrial area lots tend to be between 2000 m2 and 1.5 ha, with the minimum lot size generally at 4000 m2 however, lots closer to the station have a minimum of 2000 m2.
+Lots size The lots in this area are generally between 300 m^2 and 600 m^2 .
+Minimum lot size in CLEP 2015 in the residential area is generally 500m^2 .
+Smaller pockets at the edge of the commercial centre and to the south of the station have a minimum lot size of 180 m^2 .
+The industrial area lots tend to be between 2000 m 2 and 1.5 ha, with the minimum lot size generally at 4000 m 2 however, lots closer to the station have a minimum of 2000 m 2 .
 Estimated dwelling The Ingleburn precinct has a potential for around 3,200 new homes, noting the relevant precinct potential plan identifies a potential for 1,000 additional dwellings by 2036.
 Existing facilities and services Six parks and reserves, as well as the Ingleburn Scout and Girl Guides halls and the Ingleburn bowling and recreation club A library and community centre Three public schools and one non-government school Six preschools, kindergartens and family day care centres Four medical centres a fire station a caring and respite service four churches Frequency of peak hour train services Trains depart approximately every 15 minutes.
-Planned infrastructure embellishment of regional picnic area and 7km bushwalking trail at Ingleburn Reserve fitness trail/outdoor gym upgrade at Koala Walk Reserve Footpath improvements, pedestrian crossings, street tree planting, bicycle storage facilities and lighting 2021 to 2022 16 x dwellings 3 x units Development pipeline 023 to 2024 14 x townhouses 3 x dwellings 2025 to 2026 77 x apartments No estimated completion date 32 x dwellings Median house price \$840,000 Median unit price \$545,000 Housing prices Median rent for house \$470 PW Median rent for unit \$400 PW
+Planned infrastructure embellishment of regional picnic area and 7km bushwalking trail at Ingleburn Reserve fitness trail/outdoor gym upgrade at Koala Walk Reserve Footpath improvements, pedestrian crossings, street tree planting, bicycle storage facilities and lighting 2021 to 2022 16 x dwellings 3 x units Development pipeline 023 to 2024 14 x townhouses 2025 to 2026 3 x dwellings 77 x apartments No estimated completion date 32 x dwellings D Median unit price \$545,000 Housing prices / Median rent for unit \$400 PW